Didyma: Theatre

 The northern wall of the cavea westwards.

-The remains of the theatre came to light during 2010 and 2011.
+The remains of the Greek theatre came to light during 2010 and 2011.
 The walls, stairs and steps of the cavea were a totally unexpected find.
 Evidence that the theatre arose in the second half of the 1st century AD is indicated by the find of a coin dating from the time of the Roman emperor Nero and a lot of sherds from the same period.
 Then the cavea had a diameter of 52 meters and could receive 3000 spectators.
 Later in the first half of the 2nd century AD it was enlarged to a diameter of 61 meters and 4000 spectators would have found a seat.

 North half of the Cavea with the excavated walls and stairs (gray).

 At this present time it has not been possible to excavate the foundations of the stage building, but the architectural members of a building typical for a scene building are known since the beginning of the 20th century.
 After the cavea of the theatre was excavated Helga Bumke suggested that the entablature of the so-called „Tabernakel" building was part of the scene building.
 The inscribed dedications on the architraves reveals that the stage building was consecrated to the gods Apollo, Artemis, Leto, Zeus, the emperor Hadrian and the people of Miletus.
 But it is not known who dedicated this building.
 As emperor Hadrian visited Miletus and Didyma in 129 AD the scene building was probably complete by that time.
 The winners of the musical contests, organized to worship Apollo, were honoured in several inscriptions from the Roman period.
 These competitions took place in the newly found theatre, but it can be assumed that a Hellenistic predecessor existed.
 An inscription from the beginning 3rd century BC reports that Antiochos I received a seat of honour during the choir contests at Didyma.